jorisvink/sanctum/README.md

 ## Key Exchange

-Sanctum is post-quantum safe due to its unique approach to deriving session keys based on a shared symmetrical secret in combination with a hybridized asymmetrical exchange.
-It combines both classic ECDH (x25519) and the PQ-safe NIST standardized ML-KEM-1024.
+Sanctum is post-quantum secure due to its unique approach to deriving session keys based on a shared symmetrical secret in combination with a hybridized asymmetrical exchange.
+It combines both classic ECDH (x25519) and the PQ-secure NIST standardized ML-KEM-1024.

 See [docs/crypto.md](docs/crypto.md) for details on the key exchange.